rwilson504/Blogger/Isolate-Boostrap-CSS-PCF/isolate-bootstrap-css-for-pcf.md

 After you run the Less in the command prompt navigate back to your bootstrap CSS folder and you will now see the output file you created.

+Unfortunately body and html cannot be prefixed so open the new CSS file and do a find and replace of the following two items.

 Finally to utilize this new file we need to add it to our PCF component.
 To do this first drop the file into the solution and open the ControlManifest.Input.xml

 Add the new css file to the resources node.
 This will ensure that your css file gets loaded when the control is initialized.